bplab/blueprintlab/pleye.md

 <a class="button special small" href="/qrcode" title="Pleye Application Link" target="_blank">Apply for Pleye</a>
 <a style="text-decoration: none; border-bottom-color: transparent;" href="https://apps.apple.com/us/app/pleye-optical-practices-app/id1465682596" title="Pleye App Store Link" target="_blank"><img style="height: 50px" src="/assets/images/app_store_badge.svg" alt="App Store Badge"></a>

 We need your knowledge and experience to help us deliver a great product for your business.
 Help us improve Pleye by giving us a few minutes to fill out an anonymous survey.
-If you write-in your email, you will receive early access to new feature demos like our virtual try on and lens experience.
+If you write-in your email, you will receive early access to new feature demos like our AR lens experience, virtual try on, and easy appointment scheduling.

 <a class="button special small" href="https://forms.gle/XkbuT4VsBCnZdheP7" title="Go to survey" target="_blank">Go to survey</a>